 The German Blue Ram (Mikrogeophagus ramirezi) is an extremely popular species of dwarf cichlid from South America.
 They are known for their peaceful demeanor and beautiful coloration as adults.
 This listing is for unsexed, sub-adult German Blue Ram cichlids (approx. 1.5" in length).
-These fish are locally bred!
+These German Blue Rams were locally bred by a talented Torontonian breeder!

-The Platinum Ram is not particularly demanding, but it is more sensitive than other cichlid species.
+The German Blue Ram is not particularly demanding, but it is more sensitive than other cichlid species.
 It is not recommended to place these fish in uncycled tanks, as they respond poorly to sharp changes in water parameters.
-Platinum rams prefer a water temperature of 75-80 degrees Fahrenheit, and a pH of 5.5-7.0.
+Platinum rams prefer a warmer water temperature of 79-85 degrees Fahrenheit, and a pH of 5.5-7.0.
 These fish do significantly better in soft, slightly acidic water.

 These fish are omnivorous and will eat both plant-based and animal-based foods.
 It is important to keep their diets varied; we recommend a mix of flakes and pellets, along with live or frozen foods.
 Because these fish are timid, they may be outcompeted for food if their tankmates are particularly energetic.

-Platinum rams have a peaceful disposition and will get along with most other peaceful fish species.
-Avoid species that are significantly larger or more aggressive than the Platinum Ram.
+German Blue Rams have a peaceful disposition and will get along with most other peaceful fish species.
+Avoid species that are significantly larger or more aggressive than the German Blue Ram.
 This species is known to hunt dwarf shrimp species and their babies, so keeping Rams with Neocaridina Shrimp (such as cherry shrimp, yellow shrimp, blue shrimp, or rili shrimp) is not recommended.
-Larger shrimp species, such as ghost shrimp or Amano shrimp should be fine to live with the Platinum Ram.
+Larger shrimp species, such as ghost shrimp or Amano shrimp should be fine to live with the German Blue Ram.

 (Image credit "Aquarium Source")